-Make the most of your Queenstown stay with some day-trips of the area
+Make the most of your winter stay in Queenstown with one of these great day-trips

 If you love nothing more than hitting the road with some good music and good company, then this one’s for you.
 Here are 4 of our favourite day trips from Queenstown.
 Pack your lunchbox, it’s time to take a road trip.

-Always our number one road trip suggestion!
+One of our most favourite day trips!
 The 45-minute drive from Queenstown to Glenorchy is an absolute must-do.
 Glenorchy is a picturesque little town at the head of Lake Wakatipu, and the journey there is equally as impressive.

 With stunning lake and mountain scenery, gentle bends, plenty of photo stops and a feeling of venturing into the wild, it’s no wonder that the journey from Queenstown to Glenorchy is often featured amongst the world’s most scenic drives.

 Arriving in Glenorchy, you will feel a million miles from the bustle of Queenstown.
 Enjoy the cafés, walks, activities like jet boating or horse trekking, or just find a quiet spot to sit and soak it all in.
 Glenorchy is pretty much the end of the road before the majestic Mt Aspiring National Park takes over.

 Tip: Pull over at Bennett’s Bluff, about half way to Glenorchy.
 Easily one of the most photographed views in New Zealand, the view from Bennett’s Bluff takes in Lake Wakatipu and views all the way west to Glenorchy and beyond.
 The vision encapsulates all that is raw, stunning and utterly beautiful about the Southern Alps.